gyoshil/monsterappetite/README.md

 also, there is no import function is js. wtf. really?

-we are using iron router now. idk if that is saved somewhere inside the setting of meteor
+we are using iron router now. idk if that is saved somewhere inside the setting of meteor GREAT, iron router breaks error reporting. this is such a shit infrastructure... so if you get a routing error, even tho you are pretty sure there should be a page there, you might have code that doesnt compile

 # issues